lokesh-rj/acceptance-tests/README.md

 5. Negative scenario - validation errrors

 For the current project - I am using Webdriver helpers as backend.
-There are other helpers like puppetter, appium, nighwatchjs, playwright etc.
+There are other helpers like puppetter, appium, nighmarejs, playwright etc.

 # Framework overview:

-used page objects for easy maintenance and covered the tests for all the cities.
+Implemented page objects for easy maintenance and covered the tests for all the cities.
+Framework can be integrated with the clould platform tools like SauceLabs, Crossbrowser tesing, BrowserStack for achieving Cross browser as well as parallel testing.

+Docker for ss

 * data
   - test_data.js